 New Mexico Road Safety Facts

-As mentioned above, inattention was the highest faultable factor in New Mexico crashes.
+As mentioned above, inattention was one of the highest faultable factors in New Mexico crashes.
 Statistics from the NHTSA support this: studies have shown that sending or reading a text takes your eyes off the road for five seconds.
 At 55 MPH, that’s like driving the length of a football field with your eyes closed.

 Room for Improvement

-New Mexico traffic fatality rates have been higher than the national average from 2016-2020.
-In 2020, New Mexico had 1.54 fatal crashes per 100 million vehicle miles traveled.
-The national average was 1.23.
+Traffic fatalities in New Mexico have been higher than the national average for the past five years.
+In 2021, New Mexico had 1.79 fatal crashes per 100 million vehicle miles traveled.
+The national average was 1.37.

 What are the areas for improvement?

-• Hit and runs were at the second-highest recorded rate in the past five years.
+- Hit and runs were at record-high levels in the past five years.

 New Mexico Road Safety Tips